benkev/vgos/README.md

 # vgos

 Unaided selection of good cable delay data.

 The coefficient of multiple correlation of each band-pol with respect to other seven is used.
 Also, medians for the rows (or columns) of the correlation matrix are calcuated

 ===============================================================================

-plot_multcorr_all.py:
+select_bandpols.py

+help_text = '''
 This script selects good band-pols whose rows in the correlation matrix have medians below the threshold (now 0.5).
 The rows and columns of bad bandpols are iteratively removed from the matrix, improving the median values for other